 St. Jude’s Church began its life as a mission on August 12, 1839 when the Rev. Tom Greene arrived on horseback from St. Luke’s (Burlington), with his sacramental vessels and robes in saddle bags, to celebrate the first recorded Eucharist.
 At that stage in its development, Oakville was a tiny, but lively village of some 500 souls.
-(Today, of course, it has multiplied over 200 times).
+(Today it has almost 200,000).

 From 1842 to 1884, services were held in a frame building, once the property of early Methodists, which stood at the corner of Lakeshore Road and Thomas Street, site of the present Bank of Montreal.
 Six rectors led the flock in those first 4 decades, notably the first incumbent, George Warr; Saltem Givens, whose one-year stay was the briefest of all; and Canon J. B. Worrell, who served for 34 years, double the tenure of Canon D. R. Smith, whose career with St. Jude’s was the second longest.